Jack Vickers

 John Vickers (7 August 1908 – 24 September 1980) was an English footballer.
+He played in the English Football League for Hull City, Darlington, Doncaster Rovers, Charlton Athletic, Port Vale and Newport County.
+He also played matches for Bishop Auckland, South Shields and Stockton.

 Career

-Vickers played for Bishop Auckland, Hull City, Darlington, Doncaster Rovers and Charlton Athletic before joining Port Vale for £200 in May 1933.
-He played 32 Second Division games in 1933–34 and 26 league games in 1934–35, but lost his first-team spot in September 1935, and made just 15 league appearances in 1935–36.
+Vickers played for local club Bishop Auckland in the Northern League until a successful trial at Hull City in March 1928 saw him sign professional terms with the Tigers.
+He played two Second Division games at the end of the 1928–29 season, away at Swansea Town and at home to Nottingham Forest.
+He spent the 1929–30 season with Darlington, playing 15 Third Division North games.
+Vickers joined Doncaster Rovers in July 1930 and featured 39 times across the 1930–31 and 1931–32 campaigns.
+He departed Belle Vue and signed with Charlton Athletic, playing ten Second Division matches in the 1932–33 season.
+He was sold to Port Vale for £200 in May 1933.
+He played 32 Second Division matches in 1933–34 and 26 league games in 1934–35, but lost his first-team spot in September 1935, and made just 15 league appearances in 1935–36.
 He did though feature in the FA Cup giant-killing over First Division giants Sunderland at the Old Recreation Ground on 13 January.
 Vickers was released in April 1936, having played a total of 73 league games for the "Valiants".
-He then moved on to Newport County, South Shields, Hartlepools United and Stockton.
+He then moved on to Newport County, featuring in 19 Third Division South games during the 1936–37 campaign.
+Vickers saw out the decade in the North Eastern League with South Shields and Stockton.